3P

 Dear Rajni,

-TQM means Total Quality Management.
-To make it simple for understanding I define TQM as follows,
+TQM stands for Total Quality Management.
+To simplify understanding, I define TQM as follows:

-- TQM focuses on improvement of Process quality - in TQM language HRM is a Process
+- TQM focuses on the improvement of process quality - in TQM language, HRM is a process.

-- TQM helped many Japanese companies to become successful.
+- TQM has helped many Japanese companies become successful.

-Please go to www.deming.org where you will get formal definition and explanations for TQM.
-Deming award is the one given to companies which excel in TQM.
-At present only 8 or 9 companies in India achieved this award.
+Please visit www.deming.org where you will find a formal definition and explanations for TQM.
+The Deming award is given to companies that excel in TQM.
+Currently, only 8 or 9 companies in India have achieved this award.

-TQM brings cultural changes in the organisation.
-That is why it is closely related to HR.
-In other words we cannot separate HR & TQM.
-You can solve many HR issues using TQM approach.
+TQM brings cultural changes in the organization, which is why it is closely related to HR.
+In other words, we cannot separate HR and TQM.
+You can solve many HR issues using the TQM approach.

-Thanks for your interest.
-Please note - There are very few HR professionals who practice TQM, if you adopt this, there is no doubt that yourself & your organization will be ahead of all others.
+Thank you for your interest.
+Please note - There are very few HR professionals who practice TQM.
+If you adopt this approach, there is no doubt that you and your organization will be ahead of all others.

 From Singapore, Singapore

-a) implement process and systems and map internal & external customer satisfaction
+a) Implement processes and systems and map internal & external customer satisfaction.

 From India, Mumbai